Linked Lists

 Let’s say we want a data structure that has the following operations:

-These operations should sound familiar: they are the core operations on Python’s lists.
+These operations should sound familiar: they are the core operations on lists.
 We saw a similar type in Pyret, too!
-Pyret’s lists are defined as:
+The essential operations are the same.
+But what about the underlying implementation?

 data List: